A Comprehensive Guide to Scenario Analysis

-Scenario analysis is an important concept in financial modeling.
-It gives your financial model the flexibility to change assumptions and reflect important changes that may have taken place regarding the company’s operation.
-It can be likened to a game of chess, where players think of multiple possible moves that can increase their likelihood of winning the game.
+It can be likened to a game of chess, where players think of multiple possible moves that can increase their likelihood of winning.

 What is Scenario Analysis?

-Most people often confuse scenario analysis with sensitivity analysis, as they both have similar base concepts: to predict outcomes given different scenarios.
+People often conflate sensitivity analysis, as they both have similar base concepts: to predict outcomes given different scenarios.
 They, however, differ a lot.

 Types of Scenario Analysis

-This is the ideal situation that considers what will happen if everything goes the organization’s way.
+This is what happens if everything goes the organization’s way.
 In this case, each input value is set at its best.
-The management puts this scenario in action to achieve their objective.
-An example is using the highest possible growth rates, lowest possible discount, and lowest possible tax rates to calculate the net present value.
+The management puts this scenario into action to achieve their objective.

 Scenario Analysis Using Excel

-Excel has the Offset function that makes it easy to adjust your model for changing expectations.
-The offset function allows you to set a reference point anywhere in the formula and set the number of rows to move down from the reference point and the number of columns to move to the reference point’s right.
-Excel will then pull the data from the desired cells once you have provided the information.
+You can then set the number of rows to move down from the reference point and the number of columns to move to the reference point’s right.
+Once you have provided the information, Excel will pull the data from the desired cells.

-The Scenario Manager Wizard in the What-If analysis group on the Data tab manages scenario analysis on Excel.
-You can easily switch from one revenue case to another by changing one cell by setting up a scenario manager and using the offset function.
+You can easily switch from one revenue case to another by changing one cell.
+Do this by setting up a scenario manager and using the offset function.

 To create an Excel Scenario on the excel spreadsheet, follow these steps: